cornell-dti/trends-in-web-dev-website/versioned_docs/version-2024fa/introduction.md

 ## Course Application

-Apply [here](https://forms.gle/qJ43gEPByvg2Myfv8) by **February 16th at Noon (12pm)**.
+Apply [here](https://forms.gle/qJ43gEPByvg2Myfv8) by **September 23rd at Noon (12pm)**.
 It includes a general information questionnaire so we have the information necessary for enrollment, as well as a preassessment you must complete (see Pre-Course Assessment below).

 We will be distributing enrollment/permission pins soon after the application period closes.